kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

 ![EXCEL](images/excel-connect.png)
 ![EXCEL2](images/excel-connect2.png)

-Select “*ODBC Athena SdapDevAnalyst*” from the drop down list and then click “*OK*”
+Select “*Sdap_Analyst_Athena_ODBC*” from the drop down list and then click “*OK*”

+(This is the name of the data sources created during ODBC configuration).

 Alternatively click “*Advanced Options*” to enter a customized SQL statement.